lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

 - DecayTreeTupleTracking - for more detailed tools regarding tracking.
 - DecayTreeTupleTrigger - for accessing to the trigger information of the candidates.
 {% endcallout %}

+Below you will find links to the source code and header files for each of the TupleTools.

 {% callout "DecayTreeTuple - for the more general tools" %}
 DecayTreeTuple: